hawkinsw/medava/README.md

 The method `getMedicineName` will return to the caller a copy of the name of the medicine.
 We specified that clients (and derivers) can invoke it by giving it the `public` access modifier.
 Great.
 That was easy.

+> Note: In _some_ object-oriented programming languages, getters (and their twins, the _setters_, which we will learn about soon) have special properties and are written using special syntax.
+In Java, writing getters are setters is only a [pattern](https://refactoring.guru/design-patterns) (or idiom), albeit one that is very common.

 The only other method that we want to implement now is a method that will return `true` or `false` depending on whether the medicine remains safe if subjected to a particular temperature range.
-Given two temperatures, a low temperature and a high temperature, the method will return `true` if the medicine is safe at a temperature in that range and returns `false` if it would become unsafe at any temperature in that range.
+Given two temperatures, a low temperature and a high temperature, the method will return `true` if that instance of a medicine is safe at a temperature in that range and returns `false` if it would become unsafe at any temperature in that range.
 Write the following method in the `Medicine` class to accomplish this functionality:

 ```Java
     public boolean isTemperatureRangeAcceptable(Double lowTemperature, Double highTemperature) {